 The system will help the schools detect leaks & conserve water

-Scott Kale, vice president of sales for WaterSignal, announced that Spelman College and The Westminster Schools in Atlanta have installed the company’s wireless system that reads water flow in real time and sends data for instant analysis and alerts when water spikes/leaks occur.
-The new contracts grow the company’s school portfolio that already includes the Fulton County School System and its 38 campuses.
+Scott Kale, vice president of sales for WaterSignal, announced that Spelman College and the Westminster Schools in Atlanta have installed the company’s wireless system, which reads water flow in real time and sends data for instant analysis and alerts when water spikes/leaks occur.
+The new contracts grow the company’s school portfolio, which already includes the Fulton County School System and its 38 campuses.

 The eXact Micro 20 dual-wavelength photometer uses narrow-band wavelength filters for enhanced, accurate results.
 It features stable LED light sources and a built-in cell that uses a simple patented system for colorimetric analysis.
 All tests are designed to use an identical 20-second procedure to increase ease of use.

 At only 18 sq in., the vario TOC Cube analyzer handles a wide range of samples, from ultrapure water to sludge.
 With large-diameter sample tubes — 0.8 mm — it easily handles somewhat turbid samples.
 The automatic liquid carousel can be swapped with a fully automatic solids carousel for samples with larger particles.
 An ash crucible protects the catalyst tube from plugging, allowing up to 3,000 samples to be analyzed without a reagent change.